portainer/agent/cmd/docker-credential-portainer/README.md

 When edge stacks are deployed in portainer, portainer will send down a list of credentials with the stack.

 The edge agent holds these credentials in an in-memory database.
-This credential helper will request them when required.
+This credential helper will request them when required via REST API calls to "http://localhost:9005".
 This binary is called by docker and docker-compose automatically.

 # Usage